scalar-labs/scalar-kubernetes/docs/AKSScalarTerraformDeploymentGuide.md

 # Create an environment and bastion server
 $ terraform init

-# Update the "name" to an unique value for your deployment inside "example.tfvars"
+# Update the "name" to a unique value for your deployment inside "example.tfvars"
 $ terraform apply -var-file example.tfvars
 ```

-Note that the current version uses [the network module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/network) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
-It uses the master branch but it would probably need to be changed if you deploy it in your production environment.
+Note that the current version uses [the `network` module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/network) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
+It uses the master branch, but it would probably need to be changed if you deploy it in your production environment.

 ### Create SSH config file